letsmakeyoukaren/messagesforyou/march2020.md

 **Written on Sunday, March 30, 2020, at 04:44**
 Hi Karen, I still haven't begun working on assignments due this week yet.
 I'm spending more time on the problems in this Combinatorics textbook than I would like.
 I forgot about my meeting with Maimi this morning, I will try to finish all my homework tomorrow so I can meet her on Wednesday.
 Let's start on actual work.

+**Written on Sunday, March 31, 2020, at 01:35**
+Why did I not finish my assignments before messing around with Git and trying to speedrun unassigned Combinatorics problems?!?!
+I swear that I will finish all homework assignments due within the next 7 days before spending my time on anything that has no effect on my GPA.
+I swear.
+Really!
+Please watch over me Karen, I tend to get lost when I'm let loose alone.